domcneil/domcneil/README.md

 - 👋 Hi, I’m Dominique!
 - 👀 I’m interested in ... learning to code, growing my skills, and creative pursuits
-- 🌱 I’m currently learning ... all about the ServiceNow platform, CSS, HTML, and Javascript!
+- 🌱 I’m currently learning ... all about the Now platform, CSS, HTML, and Javascript!
 - 💞️ I’m looking to collaborate on ... new projects that will help me grow my skills
 - 📫 How to reach me ... https://www.linkedin.com/in/dominiquemcneil/